Decrease in leptospirosis notifications in 2018 and 2019

 Source: EpiSurv data, Institute of Environmental Science Research (ESR)

-Definition: Notifications of confirmed leptospirosis, excluding cases who had been overseas during the incubation period, as they were unlikely to be infected in New Zealand.
+Definition: Notifications of confirmed leptospirosis, excluding cases known to have been overseas during the incubation period, as they were unlikely to be infected in New Zealand.

 Notifications of diseases may underestimate the true number of cases of disease, as not everyone will go to a doctor when sick.